 Future Indian men are under threat of being exposed to a life that will end as homeless for them without anybody caring about the issue.
 In India, there is hardly any NGO that works towards this problem.

 I have a long-standing dream of starting a center for the homeless men where men will be given all necessary training and vocational skills to be creative and become engaged with life in a positive and dignified way.
 Once someone loses one’s home, one is exploited in all possible manner.
 But if one is engaged in positive activities, one will be able to discover a new meaning of life.

 Even though the differently abled people get govt. aid and get trained in vocation skills, I feel these programs are still not enough.
 There are already many NGOs working towards the same and we see products made by such people being sold in the market, too.
 I get amazed to see their creativity and wish if I could possess those skills and feel their potential is still not explored fully.

-Another reason to empower such people is that with change in nature of jobs available or created, we will be able to create more jobs suitable for such people and hence we will be able to value them more.
+Another reason to empower such people is that with a change in nature of jobs available or created, we will be able to create more jobs suitable for such people and hence we will be able to value them more.
 Training and skill development of such people will be a challenge unless special care is taken.
 This is the reason, I feel this issue need to be addressed by us immediately.

 This approach of empowering differently able people will help in empowering the masses and create a balance in the society.

-I feel, I need to complete the above three tasks urgently.
+I feel I need to complete the above three tasks urgently.
 These are the activities that Men’s Rights Activists (MRAs) like me need to take up to make a difference.